-To become a scallop-sitter with the FWC for the 2019-2020 year, we will need some information from you to complete our permit.
+To become a scallop-sitter with the FWC, we will need some information from you to complete our permit.

 As a reminder, the only requirements to participate in this program are the following:

-- Live near St. Andrew or St. Joseph Bay from April – January
+- Live near St. Andrew Bay, St. Joseph Bay, or St. George Sound from June – January

 - Have access to the bay: either a private dock, boat, or kayak

 - Be willing and able to care for and clean scallops once a month from June – January

 If you want to keep scallops, you will need to attend one of the virtual Scallop Restoration Training Workshops listed below.
 You will need to sign up for the appropriate virtual workshop through Eventbrite.

 At the workshop, we will provide you with detailed information about our project and give a demonstration on how to clean and care for your scallops.
 After attending the workshop, you will be eligible to pick up your supplies and scallops.